clubdeck/clubdeck.github.io/index.md

 * Ping multiple people to your room with ease.
 * Browse rooms, events, clubs and people to follow, from the comfort of your Mac or PC.
 * Use shortcuts to navigate and moderate Clubhouse like a boss.
+* Search rooms, users, clubs, events... anything.
+* Pin room searches to columns, apply custom highlighting and notification filters: marketing experts, this is for you!

 | ![Screenshot 1](/img/screen1.png) | ![Screenshot 2](/img/screen2.png)